andrelsouza/unique/docs/contributing_to_model.md

-# Contributing to the Matching Model
+# Contributing to the Unique Matching Model

 ## Overview
 The core of Unique's identity resolution system is its matching model.
 The model uses a combination of techniques to identify matching customer records across different data sources.
 This guide will help you understand how the model works and how you can contribute to its improvement.